department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/resident-rate-requirements.md

 When you use your Post-9/11 GI Bill or Montgomery GI Bill-Active Duty benefits for school, your school must charge you only in-state tuition and fee rates.
 This law applies to all institutions of higher learning (IHL), like colleges and universities, for terms that began after July 1, 2017.
-Your IHL, must do this for all “covered individuals.”
+Your IHL must do this for all “covered individuals.”

 ## How do I know whether I’m a covered individual?